5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 ## Limiting the spread of your attack
-At this point, we reach a new problem, we need to be careful who and were this implant detonates.
+At this point, we reach a new problem, we need to be careful who and where this implant detonates.

 I use staging code to complicate detections, evade blue teams and avoid accidentally serving full implants to anyone.